What is Study Abroad?

 Study abroad encompasses any type of overseas academic experience, from traditional classroom-based learning at a foreign university, to short programs led by UI faculty, to independent field research, to internship programs.
 Study abroad is not travel for pleasure (although that can be part of it), nor is it “time off” from your undergraduate degree.

-Minimally, students must be in good academic and disciplinary standing at the University to be considered for any kind of international travel.
+Minimally, students must be in good academic and disciplinary standing to be considered for any kind of international travel.
 Eligibility criteria may vary from program to program, to ensure students are prepared to take on the responsibilities that come with a particular location or activity abroad.
 In recent years, well over 1,000 UI students have participated in study abroad annually, representing more than 70 different majors.
 Study abroad is not just for language majors!

 There are many reasons to study abroad.
 Past participants have said that studying abroad helped them focus their academic and career goals, taught them about living and working with people of different cultures, and even taught them more about themselves.
 Employers tell us that study abroad looks great on a resumé, too.